Langevin diffusions on the torus: estimation and applications: Application to molecular dynamics

-The one-dimensional multimodal trajectory was modelled with a diffusion driven by a mixture of two von Mises, as given in \eqref{eq:mixvm}.
+The one-dimensional multimodal trajectory was modelled with a diffusion driven by a mixture of two vM distributions, as given in \eqref{eq:mixvm}.
 The fitting was done with the PDE method with $M_x=500$, $M_t=20$, and $\sigma_0=0.01$.
 We used SMLE and \eqref{eq:sigma} as starting values, and fixed the mixture proportions to the stationary estimates to avoid spurious minima.
-The optimization took $115$ seconds in a $1.7$ GHz core for $566$ likelihood evaluations and gave $\hat \ba=(9.06, 5.00)$, $\hat \bmu=(0.23, -2.91)$, $\hat \sigma=1.08$ and $\hat p=0.56$.
+The optimization took $115$ seconds in a $1.7$ GHz core for $566$ likelihood evaluations and gave $\hat \ba=(9.06, 5.00)$, $\hat \bmu=(0.23, -2.91)$, $\hat \sigma=1.08$, and $\hat p=0.56$.
 The first row of Figure \ref{fig:fits} presents a graphical summary of the parametric fit.
-The first panel shows the observed data and a simulated trajectory from the fitted model, which captures the main patterns of the observed data, except for some outliers.
+The first panel shows the observed data and a simulated trajectory from the fitted model, which captures the main patterns of the observed data, except for some outliers.\\

-In order to evaluate the goodness-of-fit of the parametric model -- and due to the absence of formal tests directly applicable in this setting -- we compared graphically the parametric fits of the drift and diffusion coefficient with their nonparametric estimations.
-To that aim, we considered the Nadaraya-Watson estimator for the drift
+In order to evaluate the goodness-of-fit of the parametric model -- and due to the absence of formal tests directly applicable in this setting, to the best of the authors' knowledge -- we compared graphically the parametric fits of the drift and diffusion coefficient with their nonparametric estimations.
+To that aim, we considered the following Nadaraya--Watson estimator for the drift

 with $Y_i:=\cmod{\Theta_{\Delta(i+1)}-\Theta_{\Delta i}}/\Delta$ and $h$ as the bandwidth parameter.
-For the diffusion coefficient, we set $Y_i:=\lrp{\cmod{\Theta_{\Delta(i+1)}-\Theta_{\Delta i}}}^2/\Delta$ and then take the square root in the estimate.
+For the diffusion coefficient, we set $Y_i:=\lrp{\cmod{\Theta_{\Delta(i+1)}-\Theta_{\Delta i}}}^2/\Delta$ and then took the square root in the estimate.
 To remove the smoothing bias of \eqref{eq:np}, we smoothed the parametric estimate by considering $Y_i=b(\Theta_{i\Delta};\hat\blambda)$ in \eqref{eq:np}, hence equating both biases under the correct specification of the model.
 The second panel in first row of Figure \ref{fig:fits} compares the nonparametric and smoothed parametric estimates of the drift.
-Both drifts are shadowed according to a Kernel Density Estimate (KDE) that emphasizes the regions were the data is present.
+Both drifts are shadowed according to a kernel density estimate that emphasizes the regions were the data is present.
 For those regions, there is a close match between both estimates.
-The third panel shows a similar analysis for the diffusion coefficient, whose nonparametric estimate exhibits mild departures from $\hat\sigma$ in the regions with high density. \\
+The third panel shows a similar analysis for the diffusion coefficient, whose nonparametric estimate exhibits mild departures from $\hat\sigma$ in the regions with high density.